top of page

 1. Yield vs. sustainability

 Look for best dividend ETFs for retirees with steady, moderate yields backed by strong companies.
-Avoid those with unusually high payouts as they often carry more risk.
+Avoid those with payout ratios above 70–75% as they often carry more risk.

 2. Expense ratio